location icon3, Barrel Yard, Vinery Way, London W6 0LQ

 What to Wear at Oktoberfest

-Wondering what to wear at Oktoberfest 2025?
+Wondering what to wear at Oktoberfest 2026?
 There are usually two kinds of outfits, namely the Oktoberfest Lederhosen for men and Dirndl Oktoberfest for women.
 Women may use bows on their traditional Bavarian dresses to indicate their relationship status.
 You can tie it on the left if you’re single and on the right if you’re engaged, married, or taken!
-Wearing it in the center back means that you’re either widowed or a waitress.
+Wearing it in the centre back means that you’re either widowed or a waitress.

 Food to Try at Oktoberfest